 Native to most parts of Northern Eurasia, the largest indigenous populations of Reindeer, are found in Scandinavian countries and Russia.
-Although closely related to the North American Caribou, wild Reindeer (rangifer-tarandus) have developed some adaptive characteristics allowing them to survive and even thrive in Arctic and Sub-Arctic climates.
+Although closely related to the North American Caribou, wild reindeer (Rangifer-tarandus) have developed some adaptive characteristics allowing them to survive and even thrive in Arctic and Sub-Arctic climates.
 Qualities such as the overly broad sized and flexible hooves, allow for walking on top of and digging into deep snow for forage during the long winter months in the North.

 Unlike other members of the deer family (such as White-Tail, Mule-Deer, and Moose) who deliver their young in the late winter/early spring months, Reindeer carry their fetus from Sept/Oct to May/June, when spring weather is more conducive to calf survival, and when access to more abundant forage will result in a larger milk production for the calves.
 Reindeer, with their thick, warm coats have every adaptive requirement to survival in the far North, where many animals would never survive such harsh elements.

-Reindeer come in a “rein-bow” of colours as well.
+North American Reindeer come in a “rein-bow” of colours as well.
 Commonly seen in the wild are hides of grays and browns, dappled with gold and silver flecks.
-The North American domestic Reindeer stock often appear in more of a salt and pepper coloration, than the variety of colours in the wild.
+The North American Reindeer stock often appear in more of a salt and pepper coloration, than the variety of colours in the wild.

-They require little in the way of housing, other than shelter from the elements, but do require 10 foot page-wire fencing to keep them in.
+They require little in the way of housing, other than shelter from the elements, but do require 10-foot page-wire fencing to keep them in.
 Even though they are typically short in stature, their jumping capabilities would allow for escape from typical 4-5 foot standard farm fencing.

-There are at this time, only eight registered reindeer ranches in British Columbia, most located in the North-East corner of the province in the Peace River District, although one closer to the lower mainland exists in the South Caribou town of Clinton, BC, owned by Art and Loretta Danielson.
+In 2014, there were only eight registered reindeer ranches in British Columbia, most located in the North-East corner of the province in the Peace River District, although one closer to the lower mainland exists in the South Caribou town of Clinton, BC, owned by Art and Loretta Danielson.